Skip to main content

 Apply a hot, wet compress a few times per day to lessen pressure and itching between soaks.
 Use gentle pressure and limit each application to 10–15 minutes.

-OTC options and cushions
+OTC Options and Cushions

 Over-the-counter pain relievers may help; follow label directions and avoid doubling up on active ingredients.